- Our Tours

 The treks are quite easy, approximately 3 or 4 hours walking, and suitable for most abilities.
 The excursion on ice with crampons will be guided by a mountain guide, and is also suitable for anyone physically active and with an adventurous attitude.
 For the kayak optional excursion, previous experience in kayaking is not required.

-Flight from Keflavik (Iceland) or Copenhagen to Narsarsuaq (south Greenland).
-Reception at the airport and zodiac boat transfer to Qassiarsuk (former Brattahlid, capital of Viking Greenland).
+Flight from Reykjavík (Iceland) or Copenhagen to Narsarsuaq (south Greenland).
+Reception at the airport and zodiac boat transfer to Qassiarsuk (former Brattahlid, capital of Viking Greenland) inscribed in 2017 on UNESCO’s World Heritage List.
 Walk through the village of about 50 inhabitants and guided tour of the Viking ruins of Brattahlid, learning the history of the arrival of Eric the Red from Iceland at this small settlement in 985.
 Of particular interest are the reconstructions of a Viking house (spacious but cold) and an Eskimo dwelling (small but warmer), transporting us back in time to the harsh conditions in which these people lived and it definitely shows us how the Inuit knew how to adapt better to the progressive cooling of the climate.
 Dinner and overnight stay at the Leif Eriksson Hostel.

 We will set off for Qaleraliq camp navigating along Tunulliarfik fjord among icebergs.
 We will stop at Narsaq to visit the third most populated town in South Greenland (about 1,500 inhabitants).
 You will have free time to visit the museum, fish market, fur shops… before boarding the boat again to navigate towards the Inlandis.
 We will arrive to our camp set on a sandy beach, which contrasts with a spectacular view of three glacier tongues.
 We will spend the night at the camp, allowing our senses to enjoy the thunderclap roar of the icefall from seracs. and, obviously, enjoying the absence of light pollution.
 Lecture about the Northern Lights from a scientific point of view.
 Accommodation in 4 bedded basic but comfortable rooms of Domo “loft”.